heybirendra/uspowerplant/README.md

 docker-compose up --build
 ```

 Access: Once all services are up, use the below URLs.
-If using the dockerized pgAdmin, host = postgres.
-If pgAdmin running on local machine, host = localhost

 * Frontend: [http://localhost:3000](http://localhost:3000)
 * Backend API: [http://localhost:8000/docs](http://localhost:8000/docs)
 * pgAdmin (if enabled): [http://localhost:8081](http://localhost:8081) : This is a service defined in the docker-compose file and in disabled state.
 I used this to verify the ingested data.
+* Optional : You may use pgAdmin to see the data and tables.
+         pgAdmin on Docker : You can enable the commented service "pgadmin" in docker-compose.yml file if wanna use the dockerized pgAdmin.
+In this case, host = postgres (docker service), need to be given.
+         pgAdmin on Local : If pgAdmin running on local machine, then while registering the server, please provide host = localhost

 ---